Yatheendra-R/DSA-DAA/README.md

 This repository contains my practice implementations of Data Structures and Algorithms (DSA) and Design and Analysis of Algorithms (DAA).

-The purpose of this repository is to strengthen my problem-solving skills, improve algorithmic thinking, and build strong fundamentals in C and C++.
+The purpose of this repository is to strengthen my problem-solving skills, improve algorithmic thinking, and build strong fundamentals in C++.

 ---